valgh/valgh.github.io/about.markdown

 # About

-I am a 27 year-old boy living in Rome, who pursued his Master's Degree in Engineering in Computer Science at Sapienza University of Rome.
+I am a 29 year-old guy living in Rome, who pursued his Master's Degree in Engineering in Computer Science at Sapienza University of Rome.
-My main interests are software engineering, cybersecurity, machine learning and everything concerning algorithms and data (e.g. from data structures to data mining, information retrieval and privacy).
+My main interests are software engineering, cybersecurity, machine learning and everything concerning algorithms and data .
-Currently, I am a Software Engineer (Junior) with Frontend Development experience, mainly working with Js/REACTJS and Java languages.
-I recently started working as a backend developer, dealing mainly with C/C++/Java architectures and Docker/Kubernetes.
+I am a 3YOE Software Engineer with Backend and Frontend Development skills, dealing mainly with JS/ReactJS, JavaEE/Spring architectures and Docker/Kubernetes.

 This space is meant to serve as a repository of the work I did and put on GitHub for sharing.
 I like experimenting with code and stuff if I have time to spare, so some posts are likely to be made